pjeanty359/ECEPJ-neuron-and-neurobyte/README.md

 # ECEPJ-neuron-and-neurobyte
-New theory  on Model neuron structure and message neurobyte
+New theory  on Model neuron structure and message